Amateracu/Amateracu/README.md

 - 🔭 I’m currently working on

-- 🌱I’m currently learning ChatGPT and Lodash
+- 🌱I’m currently learning Svelte and Sveltekit

 - ❓ Ask me about anything related to Angular stack and related technologies